oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

 ## Default Dashboards

-There are a number of dashboard created via the import process.
+There are a number of dashboard created via the import process:

-* Coherence Dashboard main for inspecting coherence cluster(s)
+* Coherence Dashboard main for inspecting coherence clusters

 * Coherence Cluster Members Summary and Details